 An ambitious ongoing programme of business development seeks to capture high quality production and development assets, which have resulted in the acquisition of the oil producing Stag Field in Block WA-15-L, offshore Australia.
 The acquisition of the Stag field was completed on November 11, 2016.

 In July, 2018, the company signed a definitive agreement to acquire the producing Montara project, in Production Licences AC/L7 and AC/L8 in the Timor Sea, and completed the acquisition in September, 2018.

 Jadestone Energy’s current portfolio comprises more than 37,000 km² * of exploration and pre-development acreage across the Philippines, Vietnam and Indonesia.

 * Includes SC 57 which is pending Philippines Government approval of the Jadestone Energy farm-in agreement.

 Jadestone Energy owns 100% of the Stag Oilfield and 100% of the Montara project, both oil-producing assets, offshore Australia.

 Jadestone Energy has a portfolio of development assets in Vietnam including working interests in the Block 51 and Block 46/07 PSCs.

 The Philippines presents an enticing investment case for Jadestone.
 The company currently has an interest in one offshore service contract.

 Reserves and resources numbers for Jadestone’s assets above are from reports prepared for the Company by ERC Equipoise Pte.
-Ltd. (“ERCE”), a qualified reserves evaluator, with an effective date of December 31, 2017.
+Ltd. (“ERCE”), a qualified reserves evaluator, and are available with the link below.